Southampton is a beautiful place in Hampshire, in the south East of England, known for its natural beauty, maritime heritage and cultural highlights.

 Meanwhile, a Mayflower exhibition at SeaCity Museum focuses on both the nature of commemoration and how previous Mayflower anniversaries have been marked.
 This is supported by an exhibition at Tudor House & Garden which tells the Mayflower story.

-Southampton has already hosted a number of fantastic events and activities during the Mayflower 400 commemoration year, and it is hoped that many more will follow.
+Southampton hosted a number of fantastic events and activities during the Mayflower 400 commemoration year.

 Find out more about Southampton’s Mayflower programme here.